Swiss-Polar-Institute/data-management-guidance/documentation/directory_structure.md

 **Always** include a readme file within a directory to describe its contents.
 This will help anyone coming to look at the files in the future, and will help jog your memory as well.

-The Gurdon Institute [@downieBitesizedRDMReadme] provides a very useful list of what to include here, summarised as follows:
+The Gurdon Institute [@downieBitesizedRDMReadme2019] provides a very useful list of what to include here, summarised as follows:

 * summarise what is in the directory
 * use keywords for the project, data type or parameters so that they can be searched in the future